Insurance Career Secrets: A blog about the best and fastest ways to become an underwriter

 What Skills Do I Need To Become An Underwriter?

-Like many jobs in finance, being an underwriter requires some specific skills and knowledge.
+Being an underwriter requires some specific skills and knowledge.
 You will need to be proficient in mathematics and statistics, as well as computer programs such as Microsoft Excel and Word.
 Depending on your position, you may also need experience with specific software used by your employer.

 Underwriters need to be a team player, have an analytical mind and be excellent with numbers.
 If you have these skills and love to solve problems, then a career as an underwriter may be right for you.